Accurate and efficient simulation-based inference for massive black-hole binaries with LISA: Results

+To shed light on the origin of the low sampling efficiency observed for the high-SNR injection, we investigate how it varies across the source parameter space.
+This is illustrated in Fig.~\ref{fig:prior_coverage}, which shows the prior distribution used to construct the training dataset, together with the injected parameter values of the three representative BH binaries described above.
+The visualization is restricted to parameters with non-uniform priors, since only these imprint a non-trivial structure on the sampling density.
+We draw $2\times 10^4$ sources from this prior and evaluate their posterior distributions using our trained model.
+The resulting SNR and sampling efficiency $\epsilon$ are reported in Fig.~\ref{fig:prior_coverage} as a function of the source parameters.
 Crucially, we observe a strong anti-correlation between SNR and sampling efficiency.
 This behaviour can be understood as a consequence of the mass-covering property of the training objective used in neural posterior estimation.
 Specifically, the loss penalizes the density estimator when it assigns insufficient probability mass to regions supported by the true posterior, thereby favoring approximations that cover its full support.
 In the presence of residual modeling inaccuracies, this property typically results in overly diffuse posterior distributions.
 While avoiding posterior undercoverage is generally desirable in statistical inference, this tendency becomes particularly problematic in the high-SNR regime, where the true posterior is sharply concentrated.
 In this situation, even a mild overestimation of the posterior support causes a substantial fraction of samples to fall in low-likelihood regions, resulting in highly variable importance weights and a corresponding reduction in the effective sample size.

 An additional factor contributing to the observed reduction in sampling efficiency is the coverage of the training prior.
 As illustrated in Fig.~\ref{fig:prior_coverage}, the high-SNR source lies in a sparsely represented region of this distribution, with the injected chirp mass $\mathcal{M}_c = 9 \times 10^6\,\mathrm{M_\odot}$ falling below the $3.5^{\mathrm{th}}$ percentile.
 Consequently, low chirp-mass systems are rarely encountered during training and therefore contribute less to the optimization objective, leading to a poorer approximation of the posterior and a corresponding decrease in sampling efficiency.
 A similar effect is observed for the primary spin.
 Although the injected value, $\chi_1 = 0.34$, lies well within the allowed range, the peaked structure of its prior places it above the $85^{\mathrm{th}}$ percentile of the training prior.